 How do Business write-offs work?

-Business write-offs are used to lower taxable income, which you owe to the government, and businesses file taxes to get a tax return.
+Business write-offs are used to lower the taxable income you owe to the government, and businesses file taxes to get a tax return.
 If you don’t know how to reduce your taxable income, hire an expert who can help you apply tax deductions.

 What Is a 100 Percent Tax Deduction?